LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ARK437L2SA_ERK_7_3_4"`` to :c:func:`ARKStepSetTableName`, :c:func:`ERKStepSetTableName` or
 :c:func:`ARKodeButcherTable_LoadERKByName`.
-This is the explicit portion of the 4th order additive method (the explicit portion of the ARK4(3)7L[2]SA method from :cite:p:`KenCarp:19`).
+This is the explicit portion of the default 4th order additive method and the explicit portion of the ARK4(3)7L[2]SA method from :cite:p:`KenCarp:19`.

 .. only:: html